-“The 840 minutes a month we spent on shipping management tasks has been cut by 90%”
+“We would spend 840 minutes a month on shipping management tasks, that’s been cut by 90%”

 MintWave Co., Ltd. Nagoya Plant

 The Nagoya plant was both relocated and renovated in March 2014.
 While the factory floor area was reduced by 46.3% it also underwent production streamlining through the implementation of a range of ICT solutions under the concept of “The whole factory as a showroom”.
 The production streamlining project began six months before the relocation and with the goal of creating a “visualization factory” a plan was put into place which involved the development of a thin client assembly instruction system, the introduction of electronic lamps for work time visualization, and the introduction of continuous monitoring of the assembly and inspection platform status.

 In the past, instructions and process documents were displayed in paper form but developing a thin client assembly instruction system which displays procedures and notifications on a monitor enabled production which need not rely on human memory.
 The introduction of the electronic lamps meant that work time could be visualized by displaying the difference between planned and actual time on a larger monitor.
 Furthermore, video recordings of all assembly-related work are being utilized in post-shipping defect reviews and the development of prevention measures.